CarlosChicata/data_world_portfolio/Projects/POC/AWS_API_of_serving_layer_from_data_lake_v2/README.md

 1. Could use AWS DynamoDB instead AWS Athena in the custom authorization process to get response.
 This service is serverless and high performance; i think it will give me a best performance with demand based pricing.

 2. Could use iceberg format in Athena to manage the tables in data lake.
-I can get CRUD operations in data lake and manage it  easily.
+I can get CRUD operations in data lake and manage it easily. ✔️

 3. Review all needed roles for all used service in this project, and delimit those.

 4. Extend the services of authentication to pass what fields will return to clients; and the REST API to modify the query to accept the need fields based in permissions of client.

-5. Modify data modelling of authorization and authentication control client: extend roles permission of clients.
+5. Modify data modelling of authorization and authentication control client: extend roles permission of hierarchical clients.

 ### Diagram of solution